silviuoprea/selfchallenge/NetworkRoutingProject/README.md

-# II.
+# III.
 The Network Routing Project

 A network contains various nodes, such as computers, routers, switches, etc. <br>Nodes in the network have unique names and may have other common properties such as hardware (MAC) address, the location on a map, etc.
 <br>Some of them are identified using an IP-address.
 Some of them are able to store data, having a storage capacity, expressed in gigabytes (GB).